Medically Reviewed by Dr P. E. Pancoast, MD

 Find a TherapistAnswer a few questions to get started

-The cost of alcohol intervention varies based on:
+The cost of staging an intervention varies based on:

-Some intervention professionals charge on a sliding scale or offer a financing option.
+Some professional interventionists charge on a sliding scale or offer financing options.
+Generally, insurance policies don’t cover the cost of an intervention.

-Interventions help people with alcohol and drug addictions recognize they have a problem and encourage them to seek treatment.
+Interventions help people with alcohol and drug addiction recognize their problem and encourage them to get treatment.

-There are several different types of interventions.
+There are several different types of interventions, depending on the situation.
 You can determine the best option for your loved one based on the severity of their alcohol use and available community resources.

-Interventions occur in several steps.
-In general, they include planning, confronting your loved one, and encouraging them to seek treatment.
-Successful interventions result in helping the person seek treatment.
+Interventions occur in several steps, which include planning, confronting your loved one, and encouraging them to get help.
+A successful intervention results in the person seeking help, from joining a treatment facility to attending support groups or other alcohol treatment.

 In this article